 I think we start the list with one, or maybe the first of the most difficult countries to get a visa.
 North Korea is one of the countries famous for its strict laws, and these rules are also applied to tourist visas.

 For the citizens of ex-USSR countries, entry to Russia is visa-free up to 90 days of stay.
-However, this is not the case for many countries, and Russian visa has even become one of the ten most challenging visas in the world.
-Even countries, which have the world’s ten most powerful passports, need a visa to enter Russia.
+However, this is not the case for many countries, and the Russian visa has even become one of the 10 most challenging visas in the world.
+Even countries with the world’s ten most powerful passports need a visa to enter Russia.
 Moreover, the process is incredibly long.
 Be ready to note the start and end dates of every trip you have made over the past decade.
 It is just the beginning.
 You must go through all the process and apply for a visa in person.
 Your fingerprints will be scanned; your photo will be taken.
 You must also make sure that the online form is filled out without mistakes, as this might lead to a rejected application.
 Once you’ve received your visa from the consulate, make sure you cross-check every detail on your visa to make sure the dates align with your travel plans.

-“My Russian visa was the most expensive visa I have ever applied for, costing me CAD 386 (498.71 AZN).
+“My Russian visa was the most expensive visa I have ever applied for, costing me CAD 386 (307.59 USD).
 The form was long, and the most challenging part about the application was acquiring the invitation from the hotel I was booked into.
 The language barrier made this a challenge.
-The standard process takes 20 business days to get your passport back; I am not comfortable to be without my passport, so I paid more to have it back to me in 5 business days, but it still took ten business days (2 weeks) despite paying the rush fee.
+The standard process takes 20 business days to get your passport back; I am not comfortable being without my passport, so I paid more to have it back to me in 5 business days, but it still took ten business days (2 weeks) despite paying the rush fee.

 3. Saudi Arabia